 – The undoubted success of the initial event and subsequent expansion of the event format to multiple events per year.

-– A strengthened brand position for Altia within the sector.
 (Important leverage for a company that would go onto make a number of acquisitions in forthcoming years.)

-– Increased shareholder value for Altia investors on exit.
+– Increased shareholder value for Altia investors on-exit..

-Brand Strategy | Strategic Communications | Integrated Marketing | Brand Positioning | Brand Partnerships/Sponsorships | Brand Experience | Vision-Shaping | Brand Activation | Budget Planning | Campaigns | Event Marketing | Thought Leadership | Creative Direction | Branding | Graphic Design | Digital Design | Design for Print | Copywriting
+Brand Strategy | Strategic Communications | Integrated Marketing | Brand Positioning | Brand Partnerships/ Sponsorships | Brand Experience | Vision-Shaping | Brand Activation | Budget Planning | Campaigns | Event Marketing | Thought Leadership | Creative Direction | Branding | Graphic Design | Digital Design | Design for Print | Copywriting

-The whole event series was given the most professional of professional edges with a series of potent storytelling brands and identities.
-The name SOCEX was inspired by the Scottish ‘Entrepreneurial Exchange’ while the initial brand mark would reflect the historic coming together of local, regional and national police-forces.
+The whole event series was given the most professional of professional edges with a series of potent stories revolving around the brand and various identities.

 Vital efficiencies were made overall several years by standardising key communications.
 Items such as brochure templates, hero images and deck-slides all had high-quality creative frameworks underpinning them – allowing for exceptional time savings whilst maintaining a quality edge.